opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Enable auto redeploy

-Automatically redeploys previously deployed models upon cluster failure.
+Automatically redeploys deployed or partially deployed models upon cluster failure.
+If all ML nodes inside inside a cluster crash, auto model redeployment fails, and the model must be deployed manually.

 ### Setting